-Currently, our Advisers provide to us all administrative services required to be performed in connection with the proper conduct and operation of our business, including, but not limited to, legal, accounting, tax, insurance and investor relations services, or, collectively, the Administrative Services, pursuant to the Investment Advisory Agreement and the Sub-Advisory Agreement.
-The Investment Advisory Agreement and the Sub-Advisory Agreement provide for our payment of certain internal administration expenses related to the Administrative Services, as well as personnel and related employment direct costs and overhead, at the actual cost of such services.
+Currently, our Advisers provide to us all administrative services required to be performed in connection with the proper conduct and operation of our business, including, but not limited to, legal, accounting, tax, insurance and investor relations services, or, collectively, the Administrative Services, pursuant to the Investment Advisory Agreement and the Sub-Advisory Agreement provide for our payment of certain internal administration expenses related to the Administrative Services, as well as personnel and related employment direct costs and overhead, at the actual cost of such services.
 For the year ended December 31, 2013, we incurred, and our Advisers waived the reimbursement of, administrative services expenses of approximately \$1,018,000.
 In the future, we may decide to enter into a separate administration agreement with affiliates of the Advisers or a third party provider, pursuant to which we will reimburse such administrator for administrative expenses.
 See "Administrative Services."